apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build-container-image.md

 ### Environment

 - term `CONTAINERTOOL_DEFAULT_REGISTRY`:
-  Default image registry hostname, used when the `--repository` argument does not contain a registry hostname.
+  Default image registry hostname, used when the repository path does not contain a registry hostname.
   (default: `docker.io`)

+- term `CONTAINERTOOL_REPOSITORY`:
+  The repository path.

+  If the path does not begin with a registry hostname, the default registry will be prepended to the path.

 - term `CONTAINERTOOL_BASE_IMAGE`:
   Base image on which to layer the application.